Celebrate Rider's history with one of the University's greatest and longest-standing traditions. Enjoy live music, free food, games and entertainment!

-First held on May 4, 1979, this event celebrates Andrew J. Rider, the founder and first president of the Trenton Business College.
-Rider introduced the cranberry to the Queen of England and hence she nicknamed him "The Cranberry King of New Jersey."
+First held on May 4, 1979, this event celebrates Andrew J. Rider, the University's namesake.
+According to legend, Rider introduced the cranberry to the Queen of England and hence she nicknamed him "The Cranberry King of New Jersey."
 Rider also owned a horse named Cranberry that he purchased in England.
 The link to the "Cranberry King" is also the basis for Rider's school colors of cranberry and white.